CatsMafia/ArchiNet/README.md

 </form>
 ```
 ## API :
-  All api avaible on URL started /api/
+  All api are available on URL begin with /api/
 ### Add new lol:
   /api/newlol
   For add new lol need send POST request with values: